LukDrey/eDNA_teaching_2023/README.md

 ```

 Create objects that contain the primer sequences.
-For the algae that is:
+For the fungi that is:
 ```{r, eval = F}
 FWD <- 'GTGARTCATCGAATCTTTG'
 REV <- 'TCCTCCGCTTATTGATATGC'